-The balance of courses making up the required 44 credits/11 classes are electives.
+The balance of courses making up the required 44 credits/11 classes are electives drawn from the list of available courses under the MVC alpha or approved crosslists.
 Students may shape their course of study in light of available offerings and their own interests, in consultation with their advisor and the director.